-The key drivers that have led to the growth of the carotenoid market are strong growth in the end-use industries like animal feed, food and beverages, dietary supplements, and pharmaceuticals.
+The key driver that has led to the growth of the carotenoid market is strong growth in end-use industries like animal feed, food & beverages, dietary supplements, and pharmaceuticals.
 Other factors include rising health ailments like obesity and nutrient deficiency and changing consumer preferences towards natural nutritional supplements.

-There is an increasing demand among consumers for clean and natural products, which include natural supplements and colors.
+There is an increasing demand among consumers for clean and natural products that are made from natural supplements and colors.
 This has forced manufacturers to work on the extraction of carotenoid via natural means.
 For example, DSM has launched CaroCare® solutions, which offer a range of natural-sourced beta-carotene formulations.

 The carotenoid market is segmented by type, source, and application.
-By type, carotenoids are further sub-segmented into beta-carotene, astaxanthin, lutein, annatto, apo-carotenal, apo-ester, canthaxanthin, capsanthin and paprika extracts, lycopene, zeaxanthin, and others.
-Among these, beta-carotene is estimated to have the fastest-growth during the forecast period.
+By type, carotenoids are further sub-segmented into beta-carotene, astaxanthin, lutein, annatto, canthaxanthin, lycopene, zeaxanthin, and others.
+Among these, beta-carotene is estimated to have the fastest growth during the forecast period.
 It is widely used for food coloring and as a natural supplement.

-By application, carotenoids are used in animal feed, food and beverages, dietary supplements, cosmetics, pharmaceuticals, and other applications.
-Carotenoids are used as color enhancers in natural foods like egg yolk, chicken meat or fish.
+Carotenoids are used in animal feed, food & beverages, dietary supplements, cosmetics, pharmaceuticals, and other applications.
+Carotenoids are used as color enhancers in natural foods like egg yolk, chicken, meat, and fish.
 This improves the aesthetic look of the product and therefore, looks more appealing to the customer.

 North America and Europe have the largest carotenoid market.
-Asia-Pacific is an emerging market, as an increasing number of consumers are adopting preventive measures in the form of health supplements, to prevent diseases.
-Change in lifestyle and food consumption among consumers has also led to the growth of carotenoids market in the Asia-Pacific region.
-South America has also shown significant growth, as there is a rise in the pharmaceutical and energy industries.
+Asia-Pacific is an emerging market, as an increasing number of consumers are adopting preventive measures in the form of health supplements to prevent diseases.
+Changes in lifestyle and food consumption among consumers have also led to the growth of the carotenoid market in the Asia-Pacific region.
+Owing to a rise in the pharmaceutical and energy industries, South America has also shown significant growth.

 Carotenoids have significant growth opportunities as an alternative to antibiotics and as a natural source of supplements to prevent diseases.
-Despite having a knowhow of various benefits of carotenoids, it was very expensive to extract carotenoids, in the past, especially from natural sources.
-However, currently, there is a significant advancement in biotechnology and recombinant DNA technology.
-As per the latest research, linseed oil nano-emulsions act as a means to increase carotenoid’s bioavailability and stability, thus increasing its benefits of more supplements and functional foods.
-Despite the huge growth potential in carotenoid, new players may face entry barriers due to the lack of technological knowhow.
+Despite awareness about the various benefits of carotenoids, it was very expensive to extract carotenoids in the past, especially from natural sources.
+However, there has been significant advancement in biotechnology and recombinant DNA technology.
+As per the latest research, linseed oil nano-emulsions increase carotenoid bioavailability and stability, thus increasing its benefits.
+Despite the huge growth potential in the carotenoid market, new players may face entry barriers due to the lack of technological know-how.
 On the consumer's end, the only concern is the increased toxicity due to the high dose of carotenoids, as they are fat-soluble.
-Therefore manufacturers need to focus on overcoming this drawback.
+Manufacturers need to focus on overcoming this drawback.

-At present companies are also looking at carotenoids as an alternative to antibiotics.
+At present, companies are looking at carotenoids as an alternative to antibiotics.
 Antibiotics are widely used in animal feed, but they are now causing disease resistance in both animals as well as humans.
-Therefore, companies are presently focusing on carotenoids like beta-carotene, which will not act as a therapeutic alternative to antibiotics, but will help animals to grow optimally and boosts their immune systems.
+Therefore, companies are presently focusing on carotenoids like beta-carotene, which will not act as a therapeutic alternative to antibiotics, but will help animals grow optimally and boost their immune systems.